 4. Reduce emotional decision-making.

-If you have ever made a decision based on your emotional reaction, you are likely to have some advice for others about distancing yourself from the problem in order to make a good choice.
-Emotions tend to cloud our judgement, lead to poor problem-solving, or to even worsening a predicament.
+If you have ever made a decision based on your emotional reaction, you will likely have some advice for others about distancing yourself from the problem to make a good choice.

-When you are faced with problems and have some level of intuition about how to act, consider the source of the intuition and how it can help you to solve the problem.
+When facing problems and having some level of intuition about how to act, consider the source of the intuition and how it can help you solve the problem.